Introduction

 Clinical Knowledge (CK) Component

-This Clinical Knowledge segment of NRE Step 2 Syllabus is intended to evaluate a person’s knowledge of the fundamental medical sciences.
+The Clinical Knowledge segment of the NRE Step 2 syllabus evaluates a candidate’s understanding of the fundamental medical sciences.
 The ability to utilize the knowledge they have acquired in clinical situations.
 This exam is written using multiple-choice questions (MCQs).
 That are often based on cases in order to replicate real world scenario of care for patients.
-That are tested as part of the CK section include the following.
+The topics tested in the CK section include the following.
 Internal Medicine surgery Pediatrics Obstetrics and Gynecology Psychotherapy, as well as the Community Medicine.

 Candidates should be able to demonstrate competence in diagnosing and management, as well as the understanding of imaging and laboratory findings and an awareness of ethical and legal issues in the practice of medicine.
 The CK part places an important focus on the safety of the patient and health education for the public, by integrating the principles of evidence-based medical practice.
 An average score of 60% is needed for this part to be passed.
 The exam, however, is not based on negative marking.
-This allows candidates to take on all the questions without being concerned about being penalized for wrong answers.
+This approach encourages candidates to attempt all the questions without worrying about penalties for wrong answers.

 Every candidate has to complete several stations that test a variety of practical encounters.
 There are three compulsory stations, which focus on the most important competences.
 Successfully passing all three compulsory stations, as well as getting the overall score at least 60% over all stations, is the only way to pass CSE.
 Inability to pass at least one of the required stations can result in failing the whole CSE component regardless of the performance at the other stations.